 Buyers should look at the experience of the supplier and the past performance of their products with other clients.

 Buyers should provide a list of key dates that pertain to the RFP process, such as the final date to submit questions and bids.

 Buyers should provide a date a final supplier will be chosen and contacted.

 Buyers should state whether non-winning suppliers will be contacted.

 Buyers should provide a timeline containing key dates following the selection of a supplier, including the required date of delivery, and if installation and training is being provided, dates relevant to these add-on services.

 Evaluate major factors to mitigate risk

 The supply chain risk associated with the seismic monitoring equipment market is typically low.
 However, steel is a critical input that poses risks to the supply chain because the world price of steel fluctuates.
 This risk has resulted in high price volatility for steel and iron manufacturers.
-Such volatility increases...
+Further adding to...
 Subscribe to learn more.